haryp2309/My-CV/README.md

 # My-CV

-This is a HTML/CSS project to generate my CV with personlized styling
+This is a React project to generate my CV with personlized styling